 While two thirds of Cambodia’s women are literate and the literacy rate is even higher among men, statistics show that nearly half of Cambodia’s children drop out of elementary school, close to 25% of 3rd graders cannot yet write a single word and more than 20% of its female adolescents does not attend school.

 Education in Cambodia is free for the first 12 years, but 63% of Cambodian youth are out of school.
 It is against this backdrop that AMWB begins to nurture students in elementary school, to prevent them from dropping out, and supports them through higher education.

 Our Representative in Cambodia

-Chandra is the Director Assistant and Chief Interpreter at ‘Center for Empowering Refugees & Immigrants, (CERI), a nonprofit organization dedicated to improving the social, psychological and economic health of refugees from South East Asia, and a partner of ‘A More Balanced World’ in Oakland, California.
+Kanley is an Outreach Worker & Interpreter at ‘Center for Empowering Refugees & Immigrants, (CERI), a nonprofit organization dedicated to improving the social, psychological, and economic health of refugees from South East Asia and a parter of ‘A More Balanced World in Oakland, California.

 Make a Contribution

 We invite you to join us in making a lasting impact on the life of the most vulnerable in our communities.